emmawalshdev/The-Book-bar/README.md

 3. You have successfully forked the repository.
 A copy of the original project will now be copied to your account.

 4. Create an [env.py](https://pypi.org/project/env.py/) file to store environmental variables.
-Add this to [.gitignore](https://git-scm.com/docs/gitignore/en) file to ensure it is not uploaded.
+Add this to the [.gitignore](https://git-scm.com/docs/gitignore/en) file to ensure it is not uploaded.

 5. Run the application using the command: ```python3 app.py```